 Lush, green sub-tropical forests, long, wide beaches, it’s own important piece of the mystical history of the Mayan civilization, and close, small town atmosphere make Tulum real estate the Mexico retirement choices that will allow you to live the way you’ve always wanted to.

-Retirement in Mexico Lifestyle
+Tulum Mexico Retirement Lifestyle

 Mexico retirement is defined by relaxation – and Tulum provides one of the best combinations of relaxation and close contact with nature.
 While some of Tulum’s beachfront areas have become famous, it is still not difficult to find a long, sandy beach, where you can walk for miles, virtually alone, without seeing anyone else, absorbing the views of the turquoise Caribbean sea to one side, and the very green jungle on the other.
 Relaxation at its best can be also be found sunbathing on the beach, enjoying a massage, or going on a weekend outing.